smittytone/scripts/README.md

 ### pi.sh ###

-SD card preparation script for Raspberry Pis. **Note** This runs on the macOS host.
+SD card preparation script for Raspberry Pis. **Note** This runs on a macOS host.

 - [View Script](pi.sh)